patooworld/vsixvhax/Tasks.md

 > **Tip:** when configuring a default build task, VSCode inserts a list of `problemMatchers` into your `tasks.json`.
 Unless you want to customize them, this is redundant and can safely be removed.

 > **Tip**: in projects with multiple `.hxml` files / configurations, it usually makes sense to pick `haxe: active configuration` as your default build task.
-This then lets you conveniently select the task to be built [with the `Select Configuration` command or the dropdown menu in the status bar](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-select-configuration).
+This then lets you conveniently select the configuration to be built [with the `Select Configuration` command or the dropdown menu in the status bar](https://github.com/vshaxe/vshaxe/wiki/Commands#haxe-select-configuration).

 Output of tasks is printed to the Terminal: